HebaMak/Makeup-store-API-app/README.md

 and grab the data from it using fetch async and await

-- The app has a loading img while data loading and error handling message if the API has an error, this interaction with the API showed to the user not just a console.log.
+- The app has a loading img & message while data loading and error handling message if the API has an error, this interaction with the API showed to the user not just a console.log.

 Loading msg: